selecto-elixir/selecto/README.md

 - columns: A map of definitions and metadata for schema columns and ad hoc columns
 - filters: A map of ad hoc filters.
 But it does not work yet.
 - joins: A map containing assoc names (the atom!) which can also recursively contain joins, columns, filters, and name
 - required_filters: This is a list of filters that will always be applied to the query.
 This is where you'd put a filter telling Selecto to restrict results, such as if you have fk based multi-tenant or want to build queryies restricted to a certain context.
+A quirk of the way filters are converted means that a fitler is required, or the system will add 'false'
 - required_*: these might go away

 Selecto will walk through the configuration and configure columns from the ecto schema.
 From the source table,